Pioneer Cottage, Buderim

-Pioneer Cottage is a heritage-listed homestead at 5 Ballinger Crescent, Buderim, Sunshine Coast Region, Queensland, Australia.
+Pioneer Cottage is a heritage-listed homestead at 5 Pioneer Crescent, Buderim, Sunshine Coast Region, Queensland, Australia.
 It was built c.
 1882.
 It is also known as JK Burnett (and family) residence.
 It was added to the Queensland Heritage Register on 21 October 1992.

 History

 The residence now known as Pioneer Cottage was erected probably in the early 1880s for Buderim Mountain settlers John Kerle Burnett, his wife Ann North and family.
 It remains one of the oldest surviving sawn-timber houses on the plateau, and currently functions as a house museum and headquarters of the Buderim Historical Society.

 JK Burnett was the eldest son of schoolteacher John Burnett and his wife Jane Kerle, who with their 9 children emigrated to Queensland from Somerset, England, in 1866.
 They were accompanied on the voyage by Ann North, whom JK Burnett married in 1867.
 The Burnett family took up land at Burpengary.
-Several of the sons gained experience in the sugar mills around Caboolture and in the Tingalpa-Ormiston district, and became closely connected with the development of both the sugar and timber industries after the Separation of Queensland - on the north coast at Buderim Mountain, and at Wellington Point southeast of Brisbane.
+Several of the sons gained experience in the sugar mills around Caboolture and in the Tingalpa-Ormiston district, and became closely connected with the development of both the sugar and timber industries after the Separation of Queensland – on the north coast at Buderim Mountain, and at Wellington Point southeast of Brisbane.

 From the early 1860s, Buderim Mountain had been extensively logged, principally for the fine stands of red cedar and white beech, which was shipped to Brisbane via William Pettigrew's wharf on the Mooloolah River.
 In 1870 the plateau was opened for selection.
 Many of the first selections were taken up purely for their timber resources (e.g. William Pettigrew's and Grigor's selections), and early agriculturalists made an income from timber while clearing the land.
 By the mid-1870s, sugar cane was grown extensively in the area, with planters utilising South Sea Islander labour.
 Buderim Mountain sugar planters John Fielding and his son-in-law Joseph Chapman Dixon, established the mountain's first sugar mill in October 1876.
 At that time John Kerle Burnett and his brother Harry moved from Burpengary to Buderim to take up work at Fielding and Dixon's mill.
 JK Burnett's wife and young family arrived a few weeks later.
-Initially they resided in Thomas Ridley's house - most likely the small slab house which Ridley had erected on his selection (portion 45, parish of Mooloolah) by July 1874.
+Initially they resided in Thomas Ridley's house – most likely the small slab house which Ridley had erected on his selection (portion 45, parish of Mooloolah) by July 1874.